narethi/Arduino-Projects/RGB_LEDs/ReadMe.md

 ## What this contains
 * Arduino project file
+* A Schematic to make the circuit for this software
 * A couple of classes that are used to manage the LED behaviour

 ## How it works